Corey Seager Preview, Player Props: Rangers vs. Diamondbacks

-The Texas Rangers, including Corey Seager and his .775 slugging percentage over his past 10 games, take on starting pitcher Slade Cecconi and the Arizona Diamondbacks at Chase Field, Monday at 9:40 PM ET.
+On Tuesday, Corey Seager (batting .256 in his past 10 games) and the Texas Rangers play the Arizona Diamondbacks, whose starting pitcher will be Zac Gallen.
+First pitch is at 9:40 PM ET.

-He notched a home run while going 2-for-4 in his last game against the Brewers.
+He had a hitless performance in his previous game (0-for-4) against the Diamondbacks.

 Corey Seager Game Info & Props vs. the Diamondbacks